lief-project/LIEF/doc/sphinx/formats/macho/index.rst

 RPath and Library Path Modification
 ***********************************

-Sometimes, we need to modify the Mach-O rpath commands or the (absolute) path of a linked library in an executable.
+Sometimes, we need to modify the Mach-O RPath commands or the (absolute) path of a linked library in an executable.
 When recompiling or linking the executable is not possible, LIEF can be used for these modifications.

-For instance, let's consider a binary with the following dependencies:
+For example, let's consider a binary with the following dependencies:

 .. code-block:: bash